 Today she is celebrated for her contributions to abstract algebra and theoretical physics, but in 20th-century Bavaria, Noether had to fight for every bit of education and academic achievement.
 Women were not allowed to enrol at the University of Erlangen, so Noether had to petition each professor to attend classes.

 As a teenager Emmy displayed neither an interest nor a special aptitude for mathematics but rather more for music and dance.
 She attended the Städtische Höhere Töchterschule (the town secondary girls’ school), now the Marie-Therese-Gymnasium, and in 1900 graduated as a teacher for English and French at the girls’ school in Ansbach.
 In 1903 she took her Abitur exam externally at the Königlichen Realgymnasium in Nürnberg.
 The Abitur is the diploma from German secondary school qualifying for university admission or matriculation.
 Previous to this she had been auditing some mathematics courses in Göttingen as a guest student with the personal permission of the professors whose courses she visited, hence the claim above.
 However she had become ill and had returned home to Erlangen.
 In 1903 the laws were changed in Bavaria allowing women to register at university for the first time.
 Emmy registered as a regular student at the University of Erlangen in 1903 and graduated with a PhD in mathematics in 1907, under the supervision of Paul Gordon, in invariant theory.
 She was only the second woman in Germany to obtain a PhD in mathematics.
 In 1908 she became a member of the Circolo Matematico di Palermo and in 1909 a member of the Deutschen Mathematiker-Vereinigung.
-In 1909 Hilbert and Klein invited her to come to the University of Göttingen, as a post-doc researcher.
+In 1915 Hilbert invited her to come to the University of Göttingen, as his assistant.
 It was here in 1915 that Hilbert suggested that she should habilitate with the well know consequences.

 Emmy remained in Göttingen until the Nazis came to power in 1933.
-She held guest professorships in Moscow in 1928/29 and in Frankfort am Main in 1930.
+She held guest professorships in Moscow in 1928/29 and in Frankfurt am Main in 1930.
 She was awarded the Ackermann-Teubner Memorial Prize for her complete scientific work in 1932 and held the plenary lecture at the International Mathematical Congress in Zurich also in 1932.
 In 1933 when the Nazis came to power she was expelled from her teaching position in Göttingen and it is here that the second oft repeated error turns up.

 On coming to power the Nazis introduced the so-called Gesetz zur Wiederherstellung des Berufsbeamtentums, (The Law for the Restoration of the Professional Civil Service).
 This was a law introduced by the Nazis to remove all undesirables from state employment, this of course meant the Jews but also, socialists, communists and anybody else deemed undesirable by the Nazi Party.
 Like many of her colleges in the mathematics department at Göttingen Emmy was removed from her teaching position under this law.
 In fact the culling in the mathematics department was so extreme that it led to a famous, possibly apocryphal, exchange between Bernhard Rust (and not Hermann Göring, see comments) and David Hilbert.